-2020/2021 £000s 2021/2022 £000s
+2021/2022 £000s 2022/2023 £000s

-0 Balance at 1 April 6,615
+6,615 Balance at 1 April 11,097

-4,385 transfer of the opening Dedicated Schools Grant deficit from Earmarked Reserves 0

-2,230 Reversal of the deficit on the Dedicated Schools Grant within the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement 4,482
+4,482 Reversal of the deficit on the Dedicated Schools Grant within the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement 5,963

-6,615 Balance at 31 March 11,097
+11,097 Balance at 31 March 17,060

-44 EVENTS AFTER THE BALANCE SHEET DATE
+43 EVENTS AFTER THE BALANCE SHEET DATE

-The Statement of Accounts was authorised for issue by the Executive Director of Corporate Resources and Customer Services on 19 September 2023.
+The Statement of Accounts was authorised for issue by the Executive Director of Corporate Services and Commercial on 12 November 2024.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2022, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2023, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.

-45 RELATED PARTY TRANSACTIONS
+44 RELATED PARTY TRANSACTIONS

 The Council is required to disclose material transactions with related parties - bodies or individuals that have the potential to control or influence the council or to be controlled or influenced by the Council.
 Disclosure of these transactions allows an assessment of the extent to which the Council might have been constrained in its ability to operate independently or might have secured the ability to limit another party's ability to bargain freely with the Council.
-All related party transactions have been entered into on an arm's length basis.